esq4/nind-denoise/src/nind_denoise/README.md

 python3 denoise_image.py --network <network_architecture> --model_path <model_filepath> --input <input_image_path> [-o output_image_path]
 ```

---device can be set to 0 for a CUDA-capable GPU, or -1 for CPU (slow)
+--device can be set to 0 for a xpu-capable GPU, or -1 for CPU (slow)

 the --batch_size can be increased (default: 1) to process multiple patches in parallel (less processing speed, more memory usage).